masipila/openhab-spot-price-optimizer/doc/Nibe-example.md

 # Example: controlling a Nibe F1226 ground source heat pump using a relay via openHAB GPIO Binding
-This chapter example explains step by step how a Nibe F1226 ground source heat pump can be controlled with a relay.
+This page contains a step-by-step guide how a Nibe F1226 ground source heat pump can be controlled with openHAB using a relay.

 The openhab-spot-price-optimizer scripts can be used with all kinds of devices, as long as you can control them using an openHAB Item.
 In other words, the usage of Raspberry Pi relay board and openHAB GPIO Binding is completely optional.
 You could also use for example smart relays like Shelly Pro series using the [Shelly Binding](https://www.openhab.org/addons/bindings/shelly/) or control your devices via a Binding to a cloud services like Mitsubishi MELCloud using the [MELCloud binding](https://www.openhab.org/addons/bindings/melcloud/).